 Repairman, ‘Oh yeah I’ll call the office and see what they want to do.”

 Our dryer wasn’t working properly in November.
-7 people in one house and no working dryer (2 of them teenagers by the way – PU!).
+Five people in one house and no working dryer.
 Thankfully drying clothes doesn’t break the bank at our nearby laundromat. $.75 to dry a load and $3.50 to wash, so at least it was the dryer.
 The landlord was cool with us paying to fix it so we were off to the races.
 The problem is that Nov turned into Dec and the first repairman hadn’t fixed it.
 We went on vacation and in Jan the second repairman came… STILL NOT FIXED.
 Is the landlord OK with us paying two companies to fix the problem?
 No.

 By February we literally had had three companies try to clean out our dryer vent.
 I found them by randomly googling and calling them, simply hoping for the best.
 Would you know a good chimney sweeping company?
 Didn’t think so.